Recent Memories

 The beach furniture was possibly bought from our shop (Cory's) as I recognise one of the loungers.
 I remember, 60 years ago sitting at the top of the sea wall, under the curved wall (very dangerous and my parents never knew) AT NIGHT aged 13!!
 The occasion was the first episode of Patrick Moore's "Sky at Night" and he so lit the fuse of interest in my head that, in the dark, I just had to go and ...see more

 The Red Lion in Horndean was run by the Edney family for over 110 years.
 In the 1841 Census Daniel Edney (previously of The Leopard, Purbrook) and his wife Charlotte are running the pub.
 When Daniel died in 1850 his wife Charlotte took over.
 She remained as Landlady until in her seventies her son Henry Tupper Edney and his wife Mary took over.
-Henry sadly became ill (ending up in Knowle mental hospital) ...see more
+Henry sadly became ill (ending up in Knowle mental hospital) and ...see more

 Lived in Masons Avenue from 1959 to 1967.
 My aunt worked in the Poplar stores in the High Street.
 I can remember being fascinated as a child watching them pat the butter into small blocks in Sainsbury's and their blackcurrant pies at 7pence each were wonderful.
 Can still see the tank outside the fish shop with live eels in was always afraid somebody would knock it over.
-Went to Belmont junior school and ...see more
+Went to Belmont junior school and then ...see more

 I spent some time at Pallotti hall,back in the late 50s while my Mother spent time in hospital,originally I went there with my brother,who died there at the age of 14months,I have some bad memories of my time spent in Pallotti hall